Transitioning to Residential Aged Care: Loss and Grief

 Who is at Increased Risk of Experiencing Grief When Transitioning to Aged Care?

-Some older adults have additional needs that may make it harder for them to adjust to residential aged care.
+Some older people have additional needs that may make adjusting to residential aged care harder.
 These people include:

 (Meaningful Ageing Australia 2016)